JulianVidal/AGDA_HTML/reports/quiz.md

 1. What is the title of your project?

-Indexing and parsing AGDA HTML files
+Building a graph from AGDA HTML files to allow for complex queries

 2. Who is your supervisor?